MrR0807/Notes/understanding-parquet-file.md

 }
 ```

+I will explain initial parts and then continue to add once the methods are used in further examples.
+TODO.

 I will not explain the implementation details and if you want to read more about `java.nio.channels` usage there are great blogs[8][9][10][11] and a book[12].
 Also, this implementation is not super optimised and readable, but I might improve it over time.
 For now, it is a good starting point.

 Let's generate same data, but this time with metadata: